 On this page you find more information about:

-Departmental board
+Departmental Board

 The departmental board is the department’s highest decision-making body.
 The budget, activities plan, appointment of examiners, course syllabi and required reading lists are some of the matters decided upon by the board.
 In addition, the board takes decisions on guidelines, action plans and policies.

-Members for the period from 1 July 2019 to 30 June 2022:
+Members for the period from 1 July 2022 to 30 June 2025:

 Chair